mayyamal/SAT-LL/README.md

 The repository and further installation steps can be found [here](https://host15author@bitbucket.org/host15author/host15-logic-decryption).
 * RANE

-The RANE tool is described in the paper[RANE: An Open-Source Formal De-obfuscation Attack for Reverse Engineering of Logic Encrypted Circuits](https://dl.acm.org/doi/10.1145/3453688.3461760)
+The RANE tool is described in the paper [RANE: An Open-Source Formal De-obfuscation Attack for Reverse Engineering of Logic Encrypted Circuits](https://dl.acm.org/doi/10.1145/3453688.3461760)
 The repository and further installation steps can be found [here](https://github.com/gate-lab/RANE).

 ## Additional tools for synthesis